o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

   - Use in `EditorPythonBindings` tests which target workflows inside O3DE Editor.
   - Helps expose editor functionality to a test script.
   - Test file names should ***not*** include affixes such as `test_` or `_tests`.
+  - PyTest is not used inside the editor, and most PyTest functionality is not available
     - PyTest is still initiated by the external Python interpreter instance, to handle Editor crashes.

 ### Registering a new Python test

 Registering a Python-based test is simpler than registering a C++ test.
-However, it also requires you define the library that will be tested.
+However it still requires defining a C++ library that will be tested, which is often already complete before designing integration tests.
 The steps below assume you have already defined a production library.
 You can read more about defining production code in [Getting Started with the CMake Build System](/docs/user-guide/build/).

 #### Step 1: Register a PyTest target